Dimpho-Molepo/DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_JSL01/README.md

 </div>

 ## How to Test
-- Run the index.html challenge in a browser.
+- Run the index.html in a browser.
 - Enter different pet adoption details in the input box and click the validate button to see the results.